bl-sdk/bl-sdk.github.io/developing/releasing_your_mod/index.md

 Most importantly, Nexus Mods is not run by the community, we have absolutely no influence into what they do.
 We have a number of additional greviences:
 - They require an account to download.
-- They've historically hosted stolen mods, and refused to take them down despite our reports.
+- They've do not respond to reports actively enough.
+We have had multiple cases of stolen mods staying up for weeks or even months despite our reports.
+Latest Incident: Sept 2026.
 - They explicitly let you to submit mods "on behalf of" someone else, and give you rewards for doing so, which leads to the above stolen mods.
 - They claim Vortex support, but it's completely broken in every single game.
 But when this is